-* Come to Ontario for a vacation or weekend getaway and enjoy the alcoholic beverage while you are here.
+* Come to Ontario for a vacation or weekend getaway and purchase the alcoholic beverage while you are here, for delivery to you at your hotel.
 (You can contact us for suggestions if you like.)

-Whereas a free market system exists in those places, here the LCBO determines the cost to us of incoming alcoholic beverages.
+Whereas a free market system exists in many other places, here in Ontario the LCBO determines the cost to us of incoming alcoholic beverages.
 The fluctuation of the Canadian dollar influences this process.
-Also, and perhaps more importantly, the taxes and duties as well as freight charges involved in importing to Ontario are different from (i.e. often higher than) those involved in importing to other places.
+The taxes, duties, and freight charges involved in importing to Ontario are often higher than those involved in importing to other places.

-As far as factors that are within our control are concerned, we are committed to keeping our prices fair and competitive within Ontario.
+As far as factors that are within our control are concerned, we are committed to keeping our prices fair and competitive with those of other wine agencies in Ontario.

 A few possible reasons include: 1) The alcoholic beverage may no longer be available from the producer; 2) A new vintage of a previously available wine does not live up to our expectations; 3) Overall client demand is too low to continue bringing the product; 4) The cost of bringing the product becomes too high relative to a competitive selling price.